Get 20% off your order with the code WINTER20!

 Toddlers need about 11 to 14 hours of sleep a day, split between nighttime and one or two naps during the day.
 A consistent bedtime routine can help promote more regular sleep.

-Preschoolers (3 to 5 years old)
+Preschoolers (3 to 5 years)

 Preschoolers need 10 to 13 hours of sleep a day.
 Most children will give up regular naps, but a short nap can still be beneficial for some.